Project Management Team

 Manal Khan, MPA | UNC-Chapel Hill – Program Coordinator

 Manal is Business Services Coordinator in Environmental Sciences and Engineering at UNC Chapel Hill.
-She is focused on financial monitoring and reporting, program coordination and operational support activities for the Network.
+She is focused on financial monitoring and reporting, communications, and operations coordination activities for the Network.

 Zhenfa Zhang, PhD | UNC-Chapel Hill – Synthetic Organic Chemist